Tokenism or table stakes?

 Discussion of prejudice and its relation to language which is empirically infuriating for everyone; stuff that I would prefer to have no opinion upon if that were an option.

-The type of dispute that I think of as tokenism versus table stakes is a wonderful example of one of those debates that springs up in far more places than it seems would be useful, and I wish to have something to link to when discussing it.
+The type of dispute that I think of as tokenism versus table stakes is a wonderful example of one of those debates that spring up in far more places than it seems would be useful, and I wish to have something to link to when discussing it.
 It arises often amongst people I care about and respect, and especially between people that I would have thought would agree with one another rather more than they do after this argument.
 Also, I want to know how to get past it, and reasoning my way through is how I might get there.
 Spoiler alert: I do not know how to get past it, but it helps me to think it through.

-But read on for my analysis of the work that these words do for us, tokenism and table stakes, and how, all else being equal, they keep us trapped on pointless disputes at the expense of the change we want to see in the world.
+But read on for my analysis of the work that these words do for us, tokenism and table stakes, and how, all else being equal, they keep us trapped in pointless disputes at the expense of the change we want to see in the world.

 My theoretical interest here is especially around Dunning-Kruger theory of institutions.
-We are often overconfident about our ability to tell the difference between what helps us, what feels like it helps us but does not and what does nothing at all.
+We are often overconfident about our ability to tell the difference between what helps us, what feels like it helps us but does not, and what does nothing at all.

 UPDATE: Now that I have written this out, I’ve iterated through them a little further.
 I think I will revisit this whole thing in a sequel, about clashing metis and mental models of institutions, something like that.